luhsra/hyperalloc-bench/artifact-eval/README.md

 This document provides instructions for the artifact evaluation of the [EuroSys'25](https://sysartifacts.github.io/eurosys2025/call).

 The artifact contains the necessary tools and resources required to evaluate our HyperAlloc VM reclamation.
-It is packaged as a Docker image to simplify the evaluation and includes the different benchmarks from the paper, designed to stress the allocator in various scenarios.
+It is packaged as a Docker image to simplify the evaluation and includes the different benchmarks from the paper.
-It allows others to reproduce our experimental results from the paper.
-Additionally, this artifact also contains the raw data used for the paper's figures.
+Additionally, this artifact also contains the raw data and figures from the paper.

 As the artifact is packaged in a Docker image, the only prerequisites for the evaluation are: